 A Century of Innovation that Reshaped the Global Energy Landscape

-Before wind power became one of the world’s most important clean energy technologies, it was an uncertain experiment.
+Before wind power became one of the world’s most important clean-energy technologies, it was an uncertain experiment.

-The Wind Power Story traces this century-long transformation.
+The Wind Power Story traces that century-long transformation.
 It follows the people, technologies, companies, and policy choices that carried wind energy from the margins of the electricity system into the mainstream of global power generation.